Sign up to receive latest insights & updates in technology, AI & data analytics, data science, & innovations from Polestar Analytics.

 "By strategically employing odd and even pricing, you can align with consumer expectations and enhance your brand's market positioning.
 Tailor your approach to match your product's value proposition and market dynamics for optimal results."

 The effectiveness of odd-even pricing varies significantly across industries and sales channels.
 In evident pricing environments, such as e-commerce platforms, well-crafted odd-even pricing strategies can substantially impact consumer decisions.
-On the other hand, the more purchasing alternatives (substitutes) available, the less relevant odd-even pricing becomes as rationality in purchasing decisions usually increases.
+On the other hand, the more purchasing alternatives (substitutes) available, the less relevant odd and even pricing becomes as rationality in purchasing decisions usually increases.

 Let's make the difference between odd pricing and even pricing clear.